The 7 Essentials of Exceptional Retail Customer Service

 2. Call people to take risks.
-When a shopper purchases an expensive piece of jewelry, a fashion-forward outfit, or a premium product, it naturally pushes at their comfort level.
+When a shopper purchases an expensive piece of jewelry, a fashion-forward outfit, or a premium merchandise, it naturally pushes at their comfort level.
 Salespeople who understand this help shoppers move past their comfort levels focused on budget or brand to see how the premium product is a better fit for their lifestyle.

 Without encouraging shoppers to try on a new look or to buy a more expensive item, salespeople encourage shoppers to look for safe bets.
 This is at the heart of why so many retailers are stuck; their employees, themselves, make safe bets so the newest, the premium, or the luxury items are seen as wasteful or extravagant.

 3. Focus on relationships.
 Retailers have to make space for relationships to grow.
 That means you must have enough coverage for employees to be able to spend a little extra time with someone and enough retail sales training that they truly understand how to approach and engage - truly engage - a stranger.
 That's what creates excellent customer service.

 Without a clear focus on relationships, it is a duck-and-cover environment where employees are just trying to keep the lines short.
 There is no time for exceptional because the employees are only thinking of keeping up - of making their own day, and not someone else’s.